barns101/mysql-dropbox-backup/README.md

 Next get a copy of `mysql-dropbox-backup.sh` and `mysql-dropbox-backup.conf`, and save them in the same directory as `dropbox_uploader.sh`.

 Edit `mysql-dropbox-backup.conf` to add your MySQL connection details.
+(These are stored in a separate file so that your MySQL credentials are not passed via the CLI and logged.)

-Edit the top section of `mysql-dropbox-backup.sh` to give it your MySQL config file location, your chosen encryption password for your backup file, and edit the list of ignored databases if you wish.
+Edit the top section of `mysql-dropbox-backup.sh` to specify your MySQL config file location, your chosen encryption password for your backup file, and edit the list of ignored databases if you wish.
 You can also choose whether to dump the MySQL `user` table or not.

 ## Usage

 `mysql-dropbox-backup` is run from the CLI, taking no parameters.

 Ideally it be run as a daily cron job.
-After uploading the present backup, it will attempt to delete the backup from 7 days previous, so that only one week of backups are retained.
+After uploading the new backup, it will attempt to delete the backup from 7 days previous, so that only one week of backups are retained.

 ```
 ./mysql-dropbox-backup.sh